roelin720/FFXII-Asset-Converter/bundled_files/README.txt

 		No material information is saved to the mod output at the moment.

 	Models:
 		Bones:
 			There used to be a limit on the number of bones assignable to a mesh, but no longer.
-There must however, be at least one bone reference by a mesh if it originally referenced bones, which also must be one of the influencing bones of the original skeleton (For example, usually not the root bone).
+There must however, be at least one bone reference by a mesh if it originally referenced bones, and the bone must have originally been referenced by at least one mesh (For example, usually not the root bone).
 If the mesh originally referenced bones, it cannot do so once modified.
 			Vertices:
 			There is no known upper limit to the amount of vertices a mesh has, so please test frequently to see if the game will be ok with it, lest you get a "broken game data" error message from the game.
 Also please make sure your meshes are triangulated just in case any unexpected errors occur.
+		Vertices:
+			There is no known upper limit to the amount of vertices a mesh has, so please test frequently to see if the game will be ok with it, lest you get a "broken game data" error message from the game.
+Also please make sure your meshes are triangulated just in case any unexpected errors occur.
 		Scene-Graph:
 			In order for meshes to properly load, the names and hierarchical structure of the nodes in the scene graph must stay the same, or the tool won't be able to find the meshes that correspond with them.
 The positions, scale and rotations of the nodes are also saved to the mod file.
+		Morphing-Animations:
+			Some models, particularly those in models, use morphing animations/shape keys in order to create minor animations, thus, editing a mesh's primary vertices won't actually alter mesh in-game.
+The shape keys need to be modified instead.
+Here is an example: https://i.imgur.com/YX4UjvP.png
 TIPS:
 	Blend mode:
 		The default blend mode in blender might make semi-opaque/translucent models difficult to see properly, so I suggest running either of the following scripts in Blender: